system76/docs/_articles/pop-recovery.md

 ### Reinstall

 Once the recovery operating system has opened, the <u>Pop Installer</u> will start automatically.
-If the system needs reinstalled, go ahead and continue the installation steps as demonstrated [here](/articles/install-pop/).
+If the system needs to be reinstalled, go ahead and continue the installation steps as demonstrated [here](/articles/install-pop/).

 If files need to be copied off before reinstall, open the <u>Files</u> program to get access to the existing install.
 If the existing install is encrypted, please see the [encrypted disk](#encrypted-disk) instructions below.